Guillaume-Fgt/common-actors/README.md

 It is very simple to use...

-Simply:
+Use: (see requirements)
-- Install Python 3
+- Python 3.8
-- Install IMDbPY
+- IMDbPY
-- Install PySimpleGUI
+- PySimpleGUI

 ![](test.gif)